johurul-haque/create-modular-express/README.md

 - **MongoDB** - Storing and managing data

 ## Features Overview
 - **Modular pattern** - The application adheres to the modular pattern.
 With each module having six necessary files.
-Use [this tool](https://www.npmjs.com/package/write-module) to quickly create those files.
+Use [this tool](https://www.npmjs.com/package/write-module) to quickly generate those files.

 - **import alias** - Comes pre-configured with `(@/*)`.
 Also ensures the absolute paths get resolved to relative paths during build time.
 - **AppError** - Extended class of the `Error` instance for adding an extra status code parameter.